logashoff/new-collections/README.md

 # New Collections

-New Collections is a browser extension that allows to quickly save and restore open tabs without creating new bookmark entries.
+New Collections is a browser extension that allows you to quickly save and restore open tabs without creating new bookmark entries.
 It doesn't use any online services or connections except Chrome's default storage sync service to optionally sync data between browsers.
-Import and export can be done by saving and loading generated JSON file.
+Import and export can be done by saving and loading a generated JSON file.

-Extension can be used as a popup or New Tab page.
-New Tab page can optionally display top sites and open tabs from synced devices.
+The extension can be used as a popup or a New Tab page.
+The New Tab page can optionally display top sites and open tabs from synced devices.

 ### Features